openchain/docs/docs/source/general/docker-deployment.rst

     apt-get install python-pip
     pip install -U docker-compose

 Install Openchain Server
 ------------------------

-Clone the openchain/docker repository from GitHub:
+Clone the openchain/docker repository from GitHub, and copy the configuration files from the templates provided.

 .. code-block:: bash